Taking a Spiritual Inventory

 - Are you letting your values be determined by the world rather than Scripture?

-Are you God’s friend?
 Being a friend of God, like Moses and Abraham were, means having an exclusive relationship with God.
-Being God’s friend requires being All In with Him.
-Ask yourself the following to help determine the status of your friendship with God.
+Being God’s friend requires being all in with Him.
+Ask yourself the following questions to help determine the status of your friendship with God.

 - Have you gone beyond making Jesus your Savior to making Him your Lord?